 How much pumpkin should you feed your dog?

 After you’ve worked with a trusted vet to rule out serious illness, you can take steps to help reduce their diarrhea.
 This means you might have the opportunity to feed your dog some pumpkin, so let’s talk specifics.

 Plenty of pet parents have questions about how much pumpkin to feed their dogs and what type of pumpkin they should choose.

 Ensure that your dog is not allergic to pumpkin by keeping an eye out for any adverse reactions.
 Start with a teaspoon of pumpkin per day per 10 pounds of your pup’s body weight.
 The amount will vary depending on your dog’s size.
 After you see how your dog tolerates this first taste of pumpkin, you can continue to feed them pumpkin to assist with their diarrhea.

-After you know your dog can handle pumpkin, start to give them more to help their belly ache.
+Once you know your dog can handle pumpkin, start to give them more to help with their belly ache.
 Add one to four tablespoons of either pumpkin powder or canned, unsugared pumpkin puree into your pet’s meal.
 Start small and use your discretion.
 When in doubt, reach out to your vet to ask them how much pumpkin you should give your dog.

 If you have a small toy breed, four tablespoons may make them sick.
 One will suffice.
 In contrast, if you have a golden retriever, you may need four tablespoons to successfully help with your dog’s diarrhea.

 What kind of pumpkin can you feed your dog?

 You can only feed your dog certain forms of pumpkin.